MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

    - Mark as paid (Student can not send request until they pay their dues) ✅
    - Give feedback ✅

-  - **Modification**
+  - **Modification-1**
-    - Making class and subjects without reload the admin dashboard page (To make relationship it needs id of subject and classtype)
+    - Making class and subjects without reload the admin dashboard page (To make relationship it needs id of subject and classtype) ✅
-    - User should not regester twice
+    - User should not regester twice ✅
-    - User will have diffrent education level
+    - User will have different education level ✅
-    - Multiple class and subjects of a teacher
+    - Multiple class and subjects of a teacher ✅
-    - Search with google place API
-    - Start imiddeate action after start class, accept, reject, finish class, review etc
+    - Start imiddeate action after start class, accept, reject, finish class, review etc ✅
-    - select default subject and class of teacher if search has none of it
+    - select default subject and class of teacher if search has none of it ✅
-    - select item background in Calender
+    - select item background in Calender ✅
     - Make responsive
     - All class are online for now.
-Fix in server initiate class
+Fix in server initiate class ✅
-    - Show slot time
+    - Show slot time ✅

+  - **Modification-2**
+    - Make google place api work
+    - Make navbar smaller ✅
+    - No scrolling for searching teacher ✅
+    - Search button on the right ✅
+    - Logout button doesn't work on production
+    - Option for selecting multiple option for tution location - online, tl, sl
+    - Need to work with Calender

  - **Requirement-1**